bengtson/bible/README.md

 * Determine how much of the Bible has been read given a reading list.
 * Determine what parts of the Bible have not been read given a reading list.

+## Git Comments
+Development Snapshot

+Changed fixed path for SVG chart to relative.
+Changed Bible.Server to Bible.Info and dropped GenServer.
+Changed Bible.ReadServer to Bible.Reader and it's not a server.
+Restructured modules into a better folder structure.

+## Todo

+- Remove the GenServer for bible.
+Just return a bible_info map that the user can track themselves.
+- Fix 'bible' so SVG can be generated and retrieved without generating a file.
+- Remove all SVG stuff from the Bible library.
+- Remove Timex from library.
+Parsing is only issue.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: